marcowagnerlangops/Localization_Sanitizer/README.md

 - Mark segments as reviewed

 ### AI Review Engine
-Bring your own AI provider:
+Bring your own AI provider (APIs are not stored and last for one session):

 - OpenAI
 - Ollama (local LLMs)